 Save for the Supreme Court, which has resisted the trend of dilution of power seen elsewhere in federal government, aspiring elites of today probably have more competition and fewer opportunities to make a difference compared to earlier generations of elites.
 So this makes it harder to elites to succeed where it matters most, legislatively.
 Ironically, liberal elites have found more success imparting their views in the private sector, normally considered to be the domain of ‘the right’.
 It’s like, “If we cannot get your companies to pay higher taxes or tax your CEOs more, we’ll infiltrate your businesses and inject our values there.”

 Republican elites face the same problem.
-Remember in 2019-2020 when Senators Josh Hawley and Ted Cruz grilled then Twitter CEO Jack Dorsey over Twitter censorship.
+Remember in 2019-2020 when Senators Josh Hawley and Ted Cruz grilled then Twitter CEO Jack Dorsey regarding Twitter censorship.
 Same for Zuckerberg’s 2018 House questioning over allegations of Facebook mishandling user data and privacy concerns.
 Neither of these went anywhere.
 Section 230 came nowhere even close to being overturned.
-Twitter faced zero repercussions for its 2020 censorship of the NY Post Hunter Biden laptop story, which was its right, but it shows how infective policy elites are at doing anything.
+Twitter faced zero repercussions for its 2020 censorship of the NY Post Hunter Biden laptop story, which was its right, but it shows how infective policy elites are at affecting the private sector.
 Trump similarly in 2017-2019 tried and failed to stop censorship of conservatives on major social media platforms, and in January 2021 following the Capitol protests was finally banned from Twitter.

 I think part of the problem is there is too much competition.
 For the typical 4-year institution, the median and mean quality of the student body may be worse, attributable to dumbing-down, but the competition for top-10 schools and good-paying jobs, is more fierce than ever before, so this means a lot of smart, highly-competent people are going to be left out or have to settle for fallback plans.
 It’s not like the number of slots for Harvard or MIT has kept up with population growth: